ElDavoo/Mifare-Windows-Tool-Reborn/README.md

 This app was originally made on Android by ikarus23.
 Please check it out! https://github.com/ikarus23/MifareClassicTool
 You can also donate to them as a thank you.
-Since with out them and the hard work they put in this would not have been possible.
 [Donate with Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=24ET8A36XLMNW) [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=24ET8A36XLMNW)

 [EN] This tool provides several features to interact with MIFARE Classic RFID-Tags with ACR122U tag reader.